|Medical Guardian||Philips Lifeline||Life Alert||ADT||LifeFone||MobileHelp||LifeStation||Bay Alarm Medical|

 Once you've had your questions answered and received a quote, If you need time to think or discuss the offer with family members, ask the medical alert company to hold your offer and lock in your pricing - they'll do it for free if you schedule a follow-up call.

 The Best Way To Compare Medical Alert Systems

 If you're looking to compare medical alert systems, the number of options can be overwhelming.
 We'd encourage you to start by thinking about your needs.
 Know what problem you're trying to solve and then find the product that best solves for the problem without the unnecessary bells and whistles that may only complicate matters.

-Most medical alert companies offer 30 trial periods.
+Most medical alert companies offer month to month contracts.
 Take advantage!
 We can't stress this enough.
 You won't know if your system is right for you or your loved on until you give it a try.
-Worse comes to worse, you return it and try a different technology from the same company or try a new company completely.
-We'll do our best to help you make the right decision the first time!
+Worse comes to worse, you return it and try a different technology from the same company or try a new company.
+That said, we'll do our best to help you make the right decision the first time!

 What To Look For When You Compare Medical Alert Systems

 - Mobile coverage: Mobile medical alert systems work both in and outside the home.
 Instead of being connected through a base station that's attached to a landline, it's connected through cellular coverage, typically AT&T or Verizon.
 It's important that you check to ensure your area has good reception for the provider you're considering.

 Mobile is an excellent option for those who don't have a landline and leave their home frequently unaccompanied.